Disclaimer: I do not own Twilight

 "Well, lucky for you, Gianna just came back."
 As if on cue, an older woman who was most definitely fully human walked in, looking extremely frazzled.

 "Bella, thank you so much for doing this.
-I completely forgot to pick Bruce up from school.
-I'm a terrible mother," the receptionist said, unaware of our presence.
+I totally spaced on picking up Bruce from his lessons - God, I'm a terrible mother," the receptionist lifted a hand to her forehead, unaware of our presence.

-Bella stood up with a kind smile on her face, "No, don't say that.
-I completely understand.
+Bella, completely at ease, stood up with a kind smile on her face, "No, don't say that.
+I understand.
 My parents almost always forgot to pick me and Jace up from our extra-curriculars."
 She rolled her eyes, apparently recalling some distant memory.

 Jace?
 Who's Jace?

-"Good luck with the rest of your work," Bella said goodbye to Gianna as she waltzed towards my family.
+"Good luck with the rest of your work," Bella said goodbye to Gianna as she began to waltz towards my family.

 The receptionist had seemed to relax, until she noted our presence.
 Instantly, she was quickly peering down into the work on her desk, looking busy, and trying to look oblivious to us.
 I didn't blame her.
 If I was human, I would be terrified to make eye contact with anyone around here.